raffrant/CAD-Annotator-Lite/README.md

 (Invoke-RestMethod http://127.0.0.1:11434/api/tags).models.name
 ```

 The output should include `qwen3-vl:4b`.
-Drawing2STEP selects **Local Ollama** by default.
+Drawing-to-CAD selects **Local Ollama** by default.
 Images remain on the machine and no API key or OpenAI credits are used.
 Local processing still consumes the computer's CPU/GPU, memory, storage, and electricity.

 #### Option B: OpenAI API — optional hosted analysis